0fie/Maika/README.md

 ## How to Install?
+First of all, you're not supposed to install my NixOS config on your computer.
+I didn't have that kind of sharing in mind when I wrote these configs.
+You should cherry-pick the .nix files that you're interested in.
+Let's say you admire my [cava]() setup and you'd like to have it as part of your system... you'd simply copy my [home/cava]() file into **your** config directory, and them import it.
+However, if you're still adamant about installing my configs on your machine, or would like to fork my flake, follow the steps below.

 #### Edit the 2 options.nix files
 You can not install this NixOS config directly on your machine.
 Well... you can, but you gotta jump through some hoops first.